- Drawing is an alternative method of expression to actions and words.

 More often than not, a mishap pops up here and there, and you have to assess the situation and choose the best way to resolve it without ruining the entire drawing.
 Sometimes, you have to erase everything and start afresh.

 Drawing demands more focus than writing or drawing.
 Your thoughts have to be precisely directed at the concept you are trying to relay.
 That being said, it is an excellent way to give yourself some no-gadget time.

 If you want your drawing to come out perfectly, you need to concentrate.
 Whether you are drawing something before you or an image out of your imagination, keeping your mind clear is important in achieving success.

 If you are an aspiring artist or just someone who enjoys drawing, you can cultivate this stylish perception with practice.
-You can experiment with different color gradients, patterns and measurements until you find one that best relays your thoughts and emotions.
+You can experiment with different color gradients, patterns, and measurements until you find one that best relays your thoughts and emotions.

-You have seen the hundreds of talented individuals making a lucrative living off of careers like graphic design.
+You have seen hundreds of talented individuals making a lucrative living off of careers like graphic design.
 Such creativity and sense of style are nurtured from drawing at the most basic level.
-You can try out how different aspects look both on paper and on a computer.
+You can try out how different aspects look on paper and on a computer.